Babai the Great: Babai's writing

 An important source on the position of Babai the Great against Origen and his follower Henana of Adiabene is his commentary on Evagrius Ponticus.
 It also shows his opposition to Messalianism.
 An 8th-century manuscript has been preserved that contains Evagrius' text together with Babai's commentary on it.
 This commentary is an abridged version of a larger one which Babai had written earlier and which is lost.

 The writings of Evagrius were important to the current mystical revival among Greek and Syrian monks.
 For the monks of Mt.
 Izla, Evagrius was the pillar of mystical theology.
 The Greek text was condemned already in 553 for its Origenist heresies.

-But unlike the Greek, the 'Common Syriac Version', a translation of the Gnostic chapters of Evagrius by the Monophysite Philoxenus, was void of the specific Origenist-Evagrian Christology.
+But unlike the Greek, the 'Common Syriac Version', a translation of the Gnostic chapters of Evagrius by the Miaphysite Philoxenus, was void of the specific Origenist-Evagrian Christology.
 For example, it omits the 'nous-Christos' Christology where the God-logos and the flesh are united in the nous, Jesus Christ, the subject of incarnation.
 Babai tried to eliminate the Origenist ideas even further and presented Evagrius as opposed to Origen and his follower Henana by pointing out apparent contradictions between them.

 "The Devil is telling the people that some of Evagrius' statements are similar to heresies.
 Some even tried to translate directly from the Greek to show the heresy of Evagrius.
 They translated according to their foolishness, but can be refuted by other writings of Evagrius.
 The cursed Origen and his disciple, the fool Apollinaris, they teach completely different from Evagrius on the renewal of the soul after death".